crystal-linux/malachite/docs/GETTING_STARTED.md

 ### With that out of the way

 Hi!
-My name is Michal, I wrote this tool pretty much on my own for [Crystal Linux](https://getcryst.al), but it is not at all exclusive to Crystal.
+My name is Michal, and I wrote this tool pretty much on my own for [Crystal Linux](https://getcryst.al);
+but it is not at all exclusive to Crystal.
 This tool should and will work on and for any pacman-based distribution (so long as it packages all of Malachite's dependencies, of course).

-Throughout this tutorial I'll explain each little feature of Malachite in what I hope to be bite-sized and programmatic chunks.
+Throughout this tutorial, I'll explain each little feature of Malachite in what I hope to be bite-sized and programmatic chunks.

-Without further ado, let's begin with the first most important question
+Without further ado, let's begin with the first, most important question:

 ### Modes

 What mode are you using malachite in?

-Currently malachite supports 2 modes:
+Currently, malachite supports 2 modes:

 #### Repository Mode
 - Allows the user to configure and manage a remote (or local) pacman-based package repository